 New houses are NOT excluded from having a Home Inspection.
 Remember this is about your peace of mind.
 I had a client who once bought a NEWLY built house, the builders had there own inspector wanting her to sign off on everything, I advised her to get a home inspection.
 After the inspection 11 items had to be readjusted, rechecked, and fixed.
 Because once the house is purchased and settled, anything that has an issue is NOW your problem, welcome to home ownership.

-If you or someone you know is looking to sell or buy in Washington DC, Maryland, or Virginia please consider The Sold Supreme Team and Damon The Agent (CEO).
+If you or someone you know is looking to sell or buy real estate in Washington DC, Maryland, or Virginia please consider The Sold Supreme Team and Damon The Agent (CEO).
 We are never too busy to assist you.

 Damon J. Brockenberry (Damon The Agent)

 cell: 240-694-6460 e-mail: firstname.lastname@example.org